 However, the existence of business technologists further complicates the decision-making process.
 While more people are empowered to make decisions, they still lack a thorough understanding of the organization beyond their domains.
 This means no oversight of the implications of their decisions on other teams and processes within the same organization.

-The original issue of insufficiently informed decision-makers has not been solved, merely spread out by these new organizational structures and roles.
+The original issue of insufficiently informed decision-makers has not been solved, merely spread out by these new cross-organizational collaboration structures and roles.

 The Fundamental Need to Make Informed Decisions

-The people with the architectural insight and overview don’t have the capacity to be involved in every single decision, while decision-makers lack full access to the information they need when they need it.
-Internal and external enterprise ecosystems have become so complex that it’s safe to assume that no one within them has perfect information.
+The people with architectural insight and overview don’t have the capacity to be involved in every single decision, while decision-makers lack full access to the information they need when they need it.
+Internal and external enterprise ecosystems have become so complex that it’s safe to assume that no one within them has perfect information for effective cross-organizational collaboration.
 So these new forms of distributed teams suffer from the same challenges as traditional leadership.
 The delegation of decisions can only be effective if people know which decisions ought to be distributed.

 The fundamental need to make informed decisions remains unmet and the solution elusive.
 Yet, this universal problem is precisely where the strengths of Enterprise Architecture offer a brave new way forward.
 For an in-depth look at how Enterprise Architecture aids the decision-making process read Enabling Democratized Decision-Making in the Digital Organization.